Unlocking Relief: Physiotherapy Strategies for Plantar Fasciitis

 The Role of Massage

 Massage therapy, particularly when focused on the arch and heel area, can be beneficial for individuals with plantar fasciitis.
-It helps in loosening tight muscles, improving circulation, and promoting healing in the affected area.
+This approach aids in relaxing tense muscles, enhancing blood flow, and encouraging wellness in the targeted area.

 Techniques and Precautions